Things to Consider for a Trip to Paradise

 Size of the Island

 The size of private atolls with exclusive resorts can differ a lot.
 This impacts not only the amount of people you will be stranded with but also the offer of general facilities, like restaurants, pools, kids club, water sports activities, spa and other recreational facilities.
-Some people might prefer to stay on a tiny island with just a few other people for a more intimate and exclusive feel, while others prefer the anonymity of larger resorts.
-If you travel with children a larger resort might be preferable as there will be more choice on activities for them to not get bored, plus more space to explore.
+Some people might prefer to stay on a tiny island with just a few other people for a more intimate and exclusive feel, while others prefer the anonymity of larger resorts in the Maldives.
+If you travel with children, a larger resort might be preferable as there will be more choice on activities for them to not get bored, plus more space to explore.

 Many people do not consider the choice of restaurants for their stay, however, you have to remember that if there is only one choice of restaurant you will be eating there breakfast, lunch and dinner.
 You might be bored of the food after a few days and this could detract from your holiday.
 Remember you cannot easily leave most resorts and go out for dinner somewhere else.
 Also check if the restaurant is buffet style only.
-It might make your exclusive stay less exclusive if you have to get your food and drinks yourself every time you eat.
+It might make your luxury stay less exclusive if you have to get your food and drinks yourself every time you eat.
+A la carte restaurants generally have a more limited selection of dishes on their menu.

 All Inclusive, Full Board, Half Board or Breakfast only

 Our stay at Lux South Ari was our first ever experience of an all-inclusive holiday.
-It was the best decision we made before booking our stay on the island.
+It was the best decision we made before booking our stay in the Maldives.
 We knew exactly what we were letting ourselves in for, and there were no surprises at the end about additional costs.
 While you might think you will keep track of your expenditure at the resort or hotel you could rapidly lose the oversight and find out at the end that your activities, food and drinks have cost more than you had anticipated.
 Trust me, drink and food on the islands come at a price – not only have they been shipped in from all around the world, some hotels charge extortionate prices for just the basics like drinking water.
-You also do not want to worry about the second drink with dinner or the ice cream in the afternoon as a treat?
+You also do not want to worry about the second drink with dinner or the ice cream in the afternoon as a treat when on holiday in paradise?

 Discounts for Children

-Some resorts and hotels have a discount for children or some even offer free stay and food for kids.
+Some resorts and hotels have a discount for children or some even offer an entirely free stay and food for kids.
 Of course some resorts and islands naturally do not offer all-inclusive, I would then at least consider for half or full board.
 Be careful though some hotels have restrictions on where and what you can eat/drink if you are all-inclusive or on a meal plan.
-Research your options to ensure you get the best deal.
+Research your options to ensure you get the best deal and to avoid disappointment.

-Check weather your choice of hotel/resort is child friendly, this includes everything from food aimed at the little ones to the activities they offer.
-If you have very young children you will need to check if they offer nappies and other baby essentials as shopping is unlikely if you run out of supplies.
-Also find out if there a kids club or kid friendly activities if you want a break for a few hours by yourself and/or a babysitter service so you can enjoy a romantic dinner for two.
+Check whether your choice of hotel/resort is child friendly, this includes everything from food aimed at the little ones to the activities they offer.
+If you have very young children you will need to check if they offer nappies and other baby essentials, as shopping is unlikely if you run out of supplies.
+Also find out if there are kids club or kid friendly activities if you want a break for a few hours by yourself and/or a babysitter service so you can enjoy a romantic dinner for two.

 Do you want to get away from the children for a childfree holiday or cannot imagine your honeymoon with children running about?
-There are plenty of adult only resorts and hotels in the Maldives that offer a great break from the little ones of course
+There are plenty of adult only resorts and hotels that offer a great break from the kids, of course!

 Snorkelling off the Beach

 One of the main highlights of a trip to the Maldives is the incredible snorkelling.
 Depending on your resort you may do so off the beach or on boat trips out to the reef edge.
-I would advise to do some extensive research on this topic if this is one of your main reasons for a visit to one of the islands.
-If you travel with children, bear in mind that your children (and you) need to be confident swimmers and snorkelers, there usually are tests before the resorts will give you snorkel equipment or let you out on boats.
+I would advise to do some extensive research on this topic if this is one of your main reasons for a visit to the Indian Ocean.
+If you travel with children, bear in mind that your children (and you) need to be confident swimmers and snorkelers, there may be tests before the resorts will give you snorkel equipment or let you out on boats.
+However some offer free life vests to their guests for safety.

 Keep in mind that if there is a coral reef within swimming distance that depending on the tide you might not be able to snorkel at all.
-Coral can be painful if you accidently touch it or if walk on a fragment washed up on the beach so I would advise to take water shoes to protect your feet.
-Educate your children not to touch coral, these are living creatures and should be treated with respect.
+Coral can be painful if you accidentally touch it or if walk on a fragment washed up on the beach.
+Therefore it is advisable to take water shoes to protect your feet.
+Educate your children to not touch coral, fish or turtles, these are living creatures and should be treated with respect.
 There are some resorts and islands where you have both, sandy beaches on one side and the coral reef on the other.
-We stayed at Lux South Ari and they offered free snorkelling tours twice a day to the house reef.
-It was fun to go out on the Dhoni boat and we always went to different places depending on the current and the tide, which made it more interesting than always snorkelling in the same spots.
-A few other resorts offer similar, but be aware that the trips can get booked up so you may have to plan ahead.

 Besides snorkelling, diving is naturally another popular sport for the Maldives.
-The quality of dive centres vary, so do the fees.
+The quality of dive centres varies and so do the fees.
 Make sure they are PADI certified courses and guides.
 Again check websites for prices and read reviews to find out if the centre is right for you.
+You may also want to research dive locations to ensure different and exciting dive trips.

 Whale Shark Tour

-The Ari Atoll is a famous spot for whale shark tours.
-The sharks live here all year round unlike other destinations where they can only be seen at certain times of the year.
-It is an unforgettable experience to snorkel with the largest fish in the world.
-Have a look at my post about our snorkelling trip with whale sharks.
-Other big fish like Manta rays can be seen at different places but may involve a long expensive boat ride to reach.
+The South Ari Atoll is a famous spot for whale shark tours end expeditions.
+The sharks live here all year round compared to other destinations where they can only be seen at certain times of the year (e.g. Mexico).
+Swimming and snorkelling with a whale shark is a truly unforgettable experience.
+Other big fish like Manta rays can be seen at different places but may involve a long and expensive boat ride to reach.

-Most hotels will offer a variety of other water sports, including swimming pools, jet skis, banana boat rides, kayaking, pedalos…and more.
-You can also go on sunset cruises, fishing trips… Check the hotels website for a list and prices.
-Many will cost extra.
+Most hotels will offer a variety of other water sports activities, including swimming pools, jet skis, banana boat rides, kayaking, paragliding, jet skis, pedalos…and more.
+You may also join a romantic sunset cruise or exciting fishing trips… Check the hotels website for a list and prices.
+Many will be charged an extra fee.

 When is the Best Time to Go?

 The Maldives are a great beach destination all year round.
 The dry season is from November until April, with the most popular times around Christmas and New Year.
-Temperatures are around 25-30C all year.
+Temperatures are around 25-30C the entire year.
 The humidity in the months from May to October during wet season might make it feel slightly hotter though.
-During the wet season you might experience not only more rainfall but also windier conditions than in the dry season.
+During the wet season you might experience not only more rainfall but also windier conditions than in the dry season, which might have an impact on the water quality for snorkelling, diving and swimming.

-We had two days of rain during our stay in February, which was apparently unusual for this time of the year, but thanks to the warm temperature we did not let this bother us and still went swimming and snorkelling.
+We had two days of rain during our stay in the Maldives in February, which was apparently unusual for this time of the year, but thanks to the warm temperature we did not let this bother us and still went swimming and snorkelling.

 Offseason Travel Deals